-- Subd.
-1. A grievance is an allegation that there has been an explicit violation, misinterpretation or misapplication of the provisions of this Agreement. - Subd.
-2. "Teacher," "Board," "Federation," and "PELRA" as used herein shall have the meanings defined in Article 3 of this Agreement. - Subd.
-3. "Days" shall mean teacher duty days within the teacher's contract year.
-"Days" shall mean weekdays, exclusive of holidays, when outside the teacher's contract year. - Subd.
-4. "Grievant" shall mean a teacher, or the Federation as the exclusive representative of all teachers. - Subd.
-5. "B.M.S." shall mean the Bureau of Mediation Services of the State of Minnesota.
+Subd.
+1. A grievance is an allegation that there has been an explicit violation, misinterpretation or misapplication of the provisions of this Agreement.

+Subd.
+2. "Days" shall mean teacher duty days within the teacher's contract year.
+"Days" shall mean weekdays, exclusive of holidays, when outside the teacher's contract year.

+Subd.
+3. "Grievant" shall mean a teacher, or the Federation as the exclusive representative of all teachers.

+Subd.
+4. "B.M.S." shall mean the Bureau of Mediation Services of the State of Minnesota.